There Are 4 Main Methods Of Increasing Your Adsense Revenue

 Choose your niche area well and the search engines will pick you out.
 Visitors will be on your website like ants to a Popsicle- with the right content.
 To help you with selecting a niche area, you can use the Google trends keyword tool to measure the competition of a particular keyword.
 As a rule of thumb, avoid keywords that are crowded.
 The competition won’t do you any good.

 There are people out there who have mastered the art of making multiple websites for AdSense revenue.
 Most of them use the automated softwares that help them develop unique websites in certain niches.
 An example of good AdSense automated website developer software that is popular in the market is the HYPERVRE [http://increasingAdSenseincome.wordpress.com]. (see below)This software is designed to prompt you generate the most unique sets of keywords and go on to develop unique content.
 As mentioned earlier, making websites in unique niche areas is the key to getting massive traffic sent your way by the search engines.
-Well designed and unique website content also saves you the agony of leveraging your website traffic by writing articles, buying advertising space, email lists and all other related headaches to generating traffic.
+Well designed and unique website content (go here to learn how to write high quality content) also saves you the agony of leveraging your website traffic by writing articles, buying advertising space, email lists and all other related headaches to generating traffic.

 Concentrate on making websites that attract traffic by themselves, then keep on churning out as many websites as you can using the automated softwares.
 Within 2 months you will notice your AdSense revenue expanding to unimagined levels.
 So much for your earlier belief that-nobody can earn more than adcents monthly.